Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it aggregates share-of-wallet and returns top recipients by total amount and count, specifying an agency, NAICS, and fiscal year.
-It distinguishes from sibling tools by focusing on competitive landscape aggregation.
+The description clearly states the verb 'aggregate' and resource 'share-of-wallet on USAspending', with specific inputs (agency, NAICS, fiscal year) and outputs (top recipients by total $ and count).
+It distinguishes from sibling tools by focusing on competitive landscape analysis.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.